 Preservation and conservation staff at the Borthwick Institute are responsible for the care of our collections, both physical and digital.

 There has been a conservator at the Borthwick since the recruitment of the first document repairer in 1964.
-Currently in the conservation workshop there are two qualified conservators and a conservation technician.
+Currently in the conservation workshop there are two qualified conservators.

 Conservation involves active treatments that are used to chemically or physically stabilise vulnerable originals.